Stewart M. Clamen

 Additional Notes

-Canadian Citizen (can work in US under NAFTA/Systems Analyst).
+Canadian Citizen.
+US Permanent Resident (Green Card).
 Native English speaker.
 Functional French with reading and writing skills.